Task Aware Dreamer for Task Generalization in Reinforcement Learning: Experiments

-To answer the second question, we report the results under the task generalization setting of image-based and state-based environments in Table~\ref{table_generalization} and Table~\ref{table_mujoco}, respectively.
-In Table~\ref{table_generalization}, TAD shows powerful generalization ability in image-based environments as it can significantly enhance the average cumulative return in both training tasks and testing tasks compared with baselines.
-This demonstrates that TAD can both handle multiple training tasks simultaneously and generalize to unseen testing tasks effectively.
-We also provide some visualization results in Appendix C.4 with corresponding videos in supplementary materials.
+To address the second question, we report task generalization results on both image-based and state-based environments in Table~\ref{table_generalization}–\ref{table_mujoco}.
+In Table~\ref{table_generalization}, TAD exhibits stronger generalization capability than all baselines, indicating that it can simultaneously handle multiple training tasks and effectively generalize to unseen test tasks.
+Additional qualitative visualizations are provided in Appendix C.3.

-Additionally, in Table~\ref{table_mujoco}, we compare TAD with some meta RL methods in state-based environments, of which the training timesteps are 1e7, 1e7, and 1e6, respectively.
-Many context-based meta-RL methods, including RL2, PEARL and VariBAD, utilize reward into policies and belong to $\Pi_3$, thus they can distinguish different tasks, which also verify our analyses.
-As shown in Table~\ref{table_mujoco}, TAD can achieve a significant improvement in the average cumulative return for both training tasks and testing tasks, since TAD is aware of task information and can generalize to unseen tasks.
+Furthermore, Table~\ref{table_mujoco} compares TAD with existing meta-RL methods in state-based environments, where the training horizons are $1e7$, $1e7$, and $1e6$, respectively.
+Many context-based meta-RL methods, such as RL2, PEARL, and VariBAD, utilize historical rewards and thus belong to $\Pi_3$.
+As a result, they are capable of distinguishing different tasks, which is consistent with our theoretical analysis.
+As shown in Table~\ref{table_mujoco}, TAD achieves substantial performance gains on both training and test tasks, demonstrating that leveraging task-aware representations enables more effective generalization to unseen tasks.

-\subsection{Ablation Study}
+\subsection{Ablation study}

-\paragraph{Reward Signal and Task ID.} In Fig.~\ref{fig_ablation}, we do ablation studies with two baselines: Dreamer(w/ r), which only integrates $\Pi_3$ into Dreamer, i.e., including reward signals into policies, and Dreamer(w/ task ID), which includes one-hot task ID into policies in both training and testing.
-Results show that just providing reward signals can help Dreamer distinguish different tasks, which verifies our analyses in TDR.
-Also, TAD shows superior performance even compared with Dreamer(w/ task ID), which demonstrates that our task model and corresponding ELBO are effective for task generalization.
+\paragraph{Reward signals.} In Fig.~\ref{fig_ablation}, we present ablation studies on the task-context term in TAD.
+In particular, we evaluate Dreamer(w/ r), which augments Dreamer to $\Pi_3$ by incorporating reward conditioning.
+The results show that simply providing reward signals can help Dreamer distinguish different tasks to some degree, which is consistent with our analysis in Sec.~\ref{theoretical}.
+Nevertheless, TAD-CE and TAD-SC achieve notably stronger performance, indicating that the proposed RIWM and the corresponding optimization method further enhance task generalization ability.

+We also conduct ablations on reward signals for model-free methods such as CURL and SAC+AE, both of which belong to $\Pi_1$.
+Specifically, we design CURL (w/ r) and SAC+AE (w/ r) by directly appending the reward to the observation at each timestep.
+As shown in Table~\ref{table_multi_task}, their performance remains comparable to the original CURL and SAC+AE implementation.
+This is because these variants only use the reward and observation from the current timestep, without leveraging historical information, and thus still fail to effectively distinguish between different tasks.